-Since 2001, advisory services within the financial services industry have exploded.
+Updated December 29, 2020: Since 2001, advisory services within the financial services industry have exploded.
 This trend escalated during the housing crash and subsequent recession of 2008.
 The increase in advisory services is good because people who use financial advisors tend to do better with investing than those who don’t.
-A Morningstar study showed individuals with a financial planner have nearly 29% more in retirement income wealth than those without one.
+A study from the Certified Financial Planner Board of Standards found nearly two-thirds of adults that work with a financial advisor said they feel more prepared now for a potential recession than they did in 2008.

 How to find a financial advisor